ispras/dedoc/README.md

 ## Impact
-This project may be useful as a first step of automatic document analysis pipeline (e.g. before the NLP part).
+This project may be useful as a first step of an automatic document analysis pipeline (e.g. before the NLP part).
 Dedoc is in demand for information analytic systems, information leak monitoring systems, as well as for natural language processing systems.
 The library is intended for application use by developers of systems for automatic analysis and structuring of electronic documents, including for further search in electronic documents.